-New to the public hunting lands options the past two years, a 12,000 archers strip of land that has opened up east of Waco.
-My first trip to the area was during bow season, I was the only hunter on the land and got within about 75 yards of good sized doe.
+New to the public hunting lands options the past two years, a 12,000 acres strip of land that has opened up east of Waco.
+My first trip to the area was during bow season.
+I was the only hunter on the land and got within about 75 yards of good sized doe.
 You can hunt this area during rifle season and you did not need a special doe permit for gun season.
 My second trip I didn’t see any deer.
 I did see about 20 other hunters and few armadillo’s.
 The property has a nice mix of open spaces, woods, a few ponds, and creeks that are not too thick.

 Sam Houston National Park

 Just outside of College Station and north of Houston, Sam Houston Nation Park is one of the large tracks of public land where the hunter can walk in and take a buck with a rifle with just your Texas hunting license and the Annual Public Hunting Permit.
 Season starts Nov 2 for 2019.
 Like any public land, there is extreme hunting pressure these days.
 If you want a chance of a successful hunt, you will need to work hard to hike into a place few hunters are willing to go.
 We made our first trip to Sam Houston last year during the tail end of deer season, so we didn’t see much, but it was still a cool place to go camping and walk around.
 Some of the woods are very thick, while other areas have decent trails and a good areas to stalk deer and hogs.
 Our second trip to Sam Houston in 2019 was a nice trip.
 I found one deer that I got my scope on for just a brief second.
 We also got to scout out more ground and go deeper into the woods, Success!
 At least one trip a year to this place is usually on the to-do list.